American alligator: Color

 Dorsally, adult American alligators may be olive, brown, gray, or black.
-However, they are on average one of the most darkly colored modern crocodilians (although other alligatorid family members are also fairly dark), and can be reliably be distinguished by color via their more blackish dorsal scales against crocodiles.
+However, they are on average one of the most darkly colored modern crocodilians (although other alligatorid family members are also fairly dark), and can reliably be distinguished by color via their more blackish dorsal scales against crocodiles.
 Meanwhile, their undersides are cream-colored.
 Some American alligators are missing or have an inhibited gene for melanin, which makes them albino.
 These American alligators are extremely rare and almost impossible to find in the wild.
 They could only survive in captivity, as they are very vulnerable to the sun and predators.

 Jaws, teeth, and snout

-American alligators have 74-80 teeth.
+American alligators have 74–80 teeth.
 As they grow and develop, the morphology of their teeth and jaws change significantly.
+Ventral pterygoideus muscles are enlarged and extremely powerful.
 Juveniles have small, needle-like teeth that become much more robust and narrow snouts that become broader as the individuals develop.
 These morphological changes correspond to shifts in the American alligators' diets, from smaller prey items such as fish and insects to larger prey items such as turtles, birds, and other large vertebrates.
 American alligators have broad snouts, especially in captive individuals.
 When the jaws are closed, the edges of the upper jaws cover the lower teeth, which fit into the jaws' hollows.
 Like the spectacled caiman, this species has a bony nasal ridge, though it is less prominent.
 American alligators are often mistaken for a similar animal: the American crocodile.
 An easy characteristic to distinguish the two is the fourth tooth.
 Whenever an American alligator's mouth is closed, the fourth tooth is no longer visible.
 It is enclosed in a pocket in the upper jaw.
+American alligators also frequently lose and replace their teeth, about once every year.
+As American alligators live a lengthy life, they can go through over 2,000 teeth in their lifetimes.